 - At the Instagram feed tab, select the newly connected application, click Add

-- Change and customize anything related to your Instagram feed on Shopify website
+- Change and customize anything related to your Instagram feed on the Shopify website

 - Click Save to finish